blue101010/writeups/2024/LEVELEFFECTCDA2024/Forensics/Magic_repairman/README.md

 Open the file in [  hex editor.](https://hexed.it/)

-By default Hex editor does not recognize the file as PNG but we know for a fact is is a PNG.
+By default Hex editor does not recognize the file as PNG but we know for a fact it is a PNG.

 ![alt text](image.png)